MYokochi/yokochi-design/content/ai/index.md

 – Proof of concept: configuring using natural language
 ````

-These were the main findings from usability testing:
+I worked together with the UX Researcher to conduct usability testing on the early proof of concept.
+These were the main findings:
 > ### ⚡Insights
 >
 > - Users had negative perceptions of chatbots.